 "I have painless, bruise-colored lump on armpit.
-What could it be?
+What could it be?"

 It doesn't move around.
 It's a little bigger than a quarter and it feels sort of like a crater.
 It looks like a bruise, but the center is soft like it's filled with fluid.
 It doesn't really hurt, unless you bump it a certain way.
 I'm worried because my breast on that side of my chest is sort of larger than the other, and I also have diabetes.

 One potential cause could be an infection in the hair follicles of your armpit, this is sometimes called folliculitis and can sometimes progress to a worsened infection.
 Another potential cause of this could be am enlarged lymph node which could be related to multiple causes including infections.
 It is very important that you are evaluated because based upon your age and other comorbidities, this could be an early sign of something more concerning and so only your doctor can decide this.
 They may want blood tests or further imaging studies to evaluate this lump, and it may even need a needle aspiration to see what is inside.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.